 - You have not worked in any occupation or business for three consecutive months following the date on which your illness commenced or your injury occurred; and

 - You are so incapacitated that it is considered unlikely that you will ever again be able to resume work in your own occupation or business.

 Your policy also provides a partial and permanent disability benefit which is payable in the event that you permanently lose the use of a limb or the sight of an eye due to an illness or an injury.
 The benefit amount is the lesser of $25,000 and 25% of your cover for total and permanent disability.
 Check your policy for details.

 After AIA has been notified of your intention to make a claim, a case manager will be assigned to your claim, and in the first instance will phone you for a discussion about your condition.
 If the nature and extent of your condition might be covered by the policy then the case manager will send a letter to you which details the information needed to assess your claim.
 The information required includes the following:

-- A completed Lump Sum Claim Form PDF.
+- A completed Total Permanent Disability Claim Form PDF.